Documentation

 Vertex count

-Total vertices submitted across all draw calls.
-Dominated by high-poly meshes or unculled geometry.
+Total vertices submitted across all draws.
+Driven by high-poly meshes or geometry that was not culled (hidden things still being drawn).

 Primitive count